pd95/HWS-Live-2021/README.md

 - [Practice Petitions](Practice-Petitions): Writing a small app showing "petitions" fetched and decoded using the new concurrency approach

 - [Practice Chat Messages](Practice-ChatMessages): Writing an app downloading 3 independent JSON data files and displaying them using SwiftUI

+## Day 2 projects/files

+- [Message Inbox](Concurrency-Message-Inbox): Learning more about the concurrency features: Task `suspend`, cancellation, ?`sleep`, `TaskGroup`.
+Read the code in [ContentView.swift](Concurrency-Message-Inbox/MessageInbox/ContentView.swift)

+- [Practice News Stories](Practice-NewsStories): Writing a small app showing news stories fetched from 5 JSON feeds, concatenating and sorting for display.

+- [Heterogenous TaskGroups](HeteroTaskGroups): How to handle tasks within a `TaskGroup` returing different types?
+Wrap the result in an `enum`!.
+Read the code in [ContentView.swift](HeteroTaskGroups/HeteroTaskGroups/ContentView.swift)

+- [Practice TaskGroup](Practice-TaskGroup): Writing a asynchonous `loadData` method fetching data from different locations and of different types, combining the result before updating the views model.
+Read the code in [ContentView.swift](Practice-TaskGroup/Practice-TaskGroup/ContentView.swift)!

+- [Actor](Actor): What is an actor and its purpose?
+Simple examples in [ContentView.swift](Actor/Actor/ContentView.swift): `URLCache`, `BankAccount`, `BasketballTeam` and `Player`.
+Handling `Hashable` and `Codable` for actors, when to use `nonisolated` and `isolated` keyword and how global actors, the `MainActor` fit into the picture.
+**Bonus:** Using `Task.detached` to run code parallely not bound to the same actor which the View might inherit from its properties!

+- [Bus+](BusPlus): new features in SwiftUI so far `AsyncImage`, `.task` modifier (to be continued on day 3!)